Loading...

 Newborn Screening (NBS)

-Newborn screening is of proven public health importance.
-In many developed countries, routine screening is done at birth for up to 50 metabolic disorders.
-There is a growing need to introduce universal newborn screening in a phased manner for all newborns in India.
+Newborn screening is of proven public health value.
+In advanced countries, routine screening is done at birth to exclude up to 50 metabolic disorders.

 Types of Disorders to be Screened

-Group A (Screening for All Newborns)
+Group A (All Newborns)

 • Congenital hypothyroidism